p0nce/d-idioms/idioms/Inside the D object model.md

 [https://feepingcreature.github.io/oop.html](https://feepingcreature.github.io/oop.html)

-**TL;DR: For each interface implemented by a class instance, there is an hidden field pointing to the corresponding v-table subset.**
+**TL;DR: For each interface implemented by a class instance, there is a hidden field.
+That field pointing to the corresponding v-table subset.**